acloudfan/Amazon-RDS-Aurora-Postgres-v1/cluster-basic/README.md

 * You may do it using the CloudFormation console
 * YML = basic-cluster/postgres-cluster.yml
   Stack name = rdsa-postgresql
+  PrivateSubnets = <<Copy paste from rdsa-vpc stack - Output parameters>>

-* Or on Bastion host use the script:
+* Or on Bastion host use the script.
+It creates the subnet group & DB cluster:
 $  ./bin/db/create-dbcluster-cf-stack.sh

 * Wait for the DB cluster to become available